 We are discussing the management of Oracle Database 12c in Oracle Enterprise Manager 12c.
-In our previous blog post on this topic, we looked at how the Self-Service console would appear to the Self-Service Application (SSA) user, with the ability to provision databases, schemas or PDBs on the fly.
+In our previous blog post on this topic, we were exploring the Activity tab in the Performance Hub of Enterprise Manager Database Express 12c.
+Let us move to the Monitored SQL Tab.

 This blog post was originally published at this link.